yechengxi/DBG2OLC/README.md

 ...
 (3) Move all the compressed reads (filenames starting with "ReadsInfoFrom\_") into one folder (say dir3).

-(4) Rurun DBG2OLC with such modifications: "LD 1" to and include all the compressed reads.
+(4) Rerun DBG2OLC with such modifications: "LD 1" to and include all the compressed reads.

 In dir3: